openstack-archive/refstack-client/README.rst

       default Refstack API server or the server specified by --url.
    e.
 Adding --url option will allow you to change where test results should
       be uploaded.
+   f.
+Adding -r option with a string will prefix the JSON result file with the
+      given string (e.g. '-r my-test' will yield a result file like 'my-test-0.json').

    **Upload:**